-Biodiversity is being lost at an unprecedented and accelerating rate.
-A pressing issue is how to improve the effectiveness of conservation with limited information and resources available.
+In the face of an unprecedented loss of biodiversity, a pressing issue is how to improve the effectiveness of conservation with limited resources and information.
 We develop a Bayes-adaptive POMDP framework to optimize the learning and management of threatened species in a partially observable, dynamic, and uncertain environment.
 This framework takes into account uncertainties about the state, dynamics, and detectability of a species and optimizes the efforts of protection and surveying in real time.
 We exploit the structure of conservation problems to identify a low-dimensional hybrid belief state and reformulate the stochastic dynamic program as a piecewise deterministic optimal control problem.
-This enables us to obtain structural insights into the optimal policy and find an efficient approximation policy that is near optimal.
-Interestingly, we show that areas where the species has never been found may be more likely to contain the species than areas where it has been previously found.
-We derive closed-form conditions for determining whether to survey or protect a potential habitat.
-We conduct an empirical study on the conservation of the Hainan Gibbon and show that ignoring parameter uncertainty can significantly underestimate the presence probabilities.
-We further extend the model to multiple sites to optimize the spatiotemporal allocation of resources.
+This enables us to obtain structural insights into the optimal policy, some are in closed form, and find an efficient near-optimal approximation policy with performance guarantee.
+Interestingly, areas where the species has never been found may be more likely to contain the species than areas where it has been previously found.
+We conduct a case study on the conservation of the Hainan Gibbon, in which we extend the model to multiple sites to optimize the spatiotemporal allocation of resources.

 Keywords: Biodiversity conservation, Partially observable Markov decision processes (POMDP), Parameter uncertainty, Bayesian reinforcement Learning